 I recently received an email from a business student who wanted to know how most restaurant consultants get into the industry.
-What sort of a background do restaurant consultants typically have, he wanted to know.
-I may not know official statistics on restaurant consulting, but I do know my story.
-Here is my perspective on the business of restaurant consulting.
+Though I may not have the official statistics on restaurant consulting at my finger tips, I do know my own story.
+I’m happy to share my perspective on the business of restaurant consulting with you.

 How do restaurant consultants get into the industry?